-- Be Flexible.
 Take these typical scenarios into consideration when you are planning your course's deadlines, live sessions, and office hours.

 - Consider the working professionals.
 Many students taking online courses are not full-time students.
 They have full-time jobs, families, and lives outside of school that can impact how long and when they can commit time to your course.

 - Consider time zones.
 Often times, students taking an online course are doing so remotely.
 While they may be in state but out-of-town, it is possible that you'll have students from all over the country, or all over the world.